-Course requirements
+Course Requirements

-- Complete the theory portion of the New Member Firearm Safety Course - Complete a minimum of 3 Satisfactory Practical range sessions with an instructor - Pass a practical shooting test indoors at 20 yards and score 10/10 on the paper of a #63 or #64 Target. - At least one of the 3 minimum shoots must be outdoors, only after passing the shooting test. - Complete a range lockup and shut down walk through with an instructor.
-(Not necessary to actually complete, just walk and talk through as if all ranges are open and go through all the motions) - Pass a verbal test of all the material covered during training. - Approval for membership will be assessed following completion of all training and testing.
+- Complete the theory portion of the New Member Firearm Safety Course; - Complete a minimum of 3 Satisfactory Practical range sessions with an instructor, one of which must be outdoors; - Pass a practical shooting test indoors at 20 yards and score 10/10 on the paper of a #63 or #64 Target. - Complete a range lockup and shut down walk through with an instructor. - Pass a verbal test of all the material covered during training. - Approval for membership will be assessed following completion of all training and testing.
 Only those students that present a satisfactory understanding of the Rules & Policies; demonstrate good safety habits; and present a suitable attitude will be offered membership in the club.